aimms/documentation/dataexchange/api.rst

 .. js:function::  dex::client::SetDefaultOptions

-    Using the function :token:`dex::client::SetDefaultOptions` you can specify multiple string and integer-valued Curl options that will be applied to all requests, to modify the behavior of libCurl.
+    Using the function :token:`dex::client::SetDefaultOptions` you can specify multiple string and integer-valued Curl options that will be applied to all requests, to modify the behavior of ``libCurl``.
 All available Curl options can be found in the sets :token:`dex::client::StringOptions` and :token:`dex::client::IntOptions`.
 For the interpretation of these options please refer to the `Curl options documentation <https://curl.se/libcurl/c/curl_easy_setopt.html>`_.
 The function will return 1 on success, or 0 on failure.

     :param intOptions: integer parameter over the set :token:`dex::client::intOptions` holding the default integer Curl options to set
     :param stringOptions: string parameter over the set :token:`dex::client::StringOptions` holding the default string Curl options to set

 .. js:function::  dex::client::AddRequestOptions

-    Using the function :token:`dex::client::AddRequestOptions` you can specify multiple string and integer-valued Curl options to request :token:`theRequest`, to modify the behavior of libCurl.
+    Using the function :token:`dex::client::AddRequestOptions` you can specify multiple string and integer-valued Curl options to request :token:`theRequest`, to modify the behavior of ``libCurl``.
 All available Curl options can be found in the sets :token:`dex::client::StringOptions` and :token:`dex::client::IntOptions`.
 For the interpretation of these options please refer to the `Curl options documentation <https://curl.se/libcurl/c/curl_easy_setopt.html>`_.
 The function will return 1 on success, or 0 on failure.

     :param theRequest: string parameter holding the unique identification of the request to add request options to.
     :param intOptions: integer parameter over the set :token:`dex::client::intOptions` holding the integer Curl options to set